ajaybodhe/organization-board/README.md

 ## Application Design

 ### High Level Design :
+Structuring of code is inspired from [MindInventory](https://github.com/Mindinventory/Golang-Project-Structure)

-#### resource :
+#### Resource :
+Resources such as config files, sqlite db files etc
-#### config :
+#### Config :
+Config key-value definitions for the Project, derived from config files stores in Resource section.
-#### constants :
+#### Constants :
+Project constants such as SQL Query definitions, Authentication constants etc
-#### models :
+#### Models :
+Domain data model for the project, all POJO go here.
-#### db :
+#### Db :
+Exposes DB interface, actual concrete implementation is hidden by this interface.
-#### repository :
+#### Repository :
+CRUD layer on Models using DB interace.
 #### cache :
+In Process caching implementation on DB layer to expedite GET queries.
 #### handlers
+Combines classic functionality of controllers and service layers into single layer for simplicity.
+First point of entry for each API request, encaspsulates service logic.
-#### apihelpers
+#### Apihelpers
+Helper functions to generate the HTTP responses from domain models.

 ## Assumptions
-1. For task No 1, We only support POST semantics for hierarchies.
+* For task No 1, We only support POST semantics for hierarchies.
 So on each new POST request, we do overwrite the hierarchies in sqlite.
-2. Response for the task No 3, response for retrieving supervisor and super-supervisor is :
+* Response for the task No 3, response for retrieving supervisor and super-supervisor is :
 ```
 {
   "supervisor" : "Nick",
   "supervisor_of_supervisor" : "Sophie"
 }
 ```
-3. For task No 4, we have created a dummy user in DB with email and password credentials.<br/> To use the APIs, first get the JWT token using Login Curl command.
+* For task No 4, we have created a dummy user in DB with email and password credentials.<br/> To use the APIs, first get the JWT token using Login Curl command.
 All other API calls are authenticated using this JWT token.

 ## Improvement Ideas
+* Caching impllementation is very basic as of now, can be extended to use Bigcache/Redis.
+Also cache includes entire Employee to Manger Map, can be extended to cache Hierarchical response and Supervisor info of employees.
+* Add Context as first param of each function which enables common parameter passing and deadlines.
 * BDD frameworks [Gingko](https://onsi.github.io/ginkgo/), [Gomega](https://onsi.github.io/gomega/) can be used for more expressive test cases.
 * Scale/Perf run the app with [pprof](https://blog.golang.org/pprof) to find out any cpu, memory, performance bottlenecks.
 * Improve metric, tracing and logging of app.
 Use [zap](https://github.com/uber-go/zap)